 NFU Mutual select expected loss ratios using our internally approved company business plan and Internal Model.
 We do this separately for weather-related and non-weather-related claims, as weather-related claims require a longer-term view to remove the volatility associated with the most recent experience.
-We also allow for seasonality when setting these loss ratios.
+We also allow for seasonality and the timing of rate revisions when setting these loss ratios.

-Non-weather loss ratios in the business plan are validated based on our latest view of historical loss ratios (excluding weather claims) for each class of business, adjusted for historical claims inflation and rate revisions made.
+Non-weather loss ratios in the business plan are validated based on our latest view of historical loss ratios (excluding weather claims) for each class of business.

-• Weather loss ratios are assessed based on Internal Model outputs for the expected cost of weather events in 2021 (split by catastrophe and non-catastrophe events)
+Weather loss ratios are assessed based on Internal Model outputs for the expected cost of weather events in 2024 (split by catastrophe and non-catastrophe events)

 For catastrophe claims, we have relatively little data on which to base a probability weighted average cost which includes the most extreme events.
 The Internal Model is designed for assessing extreme events and makes use of sophisticated external catastrophe models which account for the locations and vulnerability of our exposure.
-Solvency II requires a probability weighted estimate so we select assumptions which are consistent with the Internal Model.
+Solvency II requires a probability weighted estimate, so we select assumptions which are consistent with the Internal Model.